top of page

 Using a hydro-vac, you can remove soil with highly pressurized water.
 This is as opposed to mechanical, solid equipment that could potentially damage underground installations.

-Afterwards, an air vacuum attached to the truck transfers the soil and debris to a separate containment tank.
+Afterward, an air vacuum attached to the truck transfers the soil and debris to a separate containment tank.
 This excavation process is ideal for hard soils.
 However, there are operational requirements to be observed per the law.

 Let’s discuss a few of them:

-Routine maintenance
+Routine Maintenance

 As a vacuum truck operator, you must carry out routine maintenance checks of equipment to identify and correct issues long before they become safety hazards.